Skip to main content

 • The second was as of March 29th, 2024 and it included submissions from the public to the Ministry (ie: families of those killed).
 We detailed the changes in our April 13th update.

-It's worth noting that the second list likely overweights men relative to the aggregate dataset we track in Daily Casualties - Gaza due to the inclusion of community-reported names.
+It's worth noting that the subsequent list updates likely overweight men relative to the aggregate dataset we track in Daily Casualties - Gaza due to the inclusion of community-reported names.
 This community sourcing means that the list has started to account for those lost or missing (for which remains were never received by health authorities or hospitals).
 Both our daily casualties dataset and the initial January version of this list were based on official health ministry records which relied on those that made it to a hospital or reporting center.

 1. The missing persons and the bodies of those trapped under the rubble were not counted.